 I was also involved in a project studying European History Crossroads as Pathways to Intercultural and Media Education (EHISTO).
 Financed by EU's Life Long Learning program we implemented and studied Popular Historical Magazines in teaching to find out if students can understand multiperspectivity and treat popular historical media in a critical way.
 This joint project, directed by Susanne Popp University of Augsburg, had researchers and teachers from Germany, Poland, Spain and England; multiple countries providing multiple historical perspectives.

 Currently I am studying how digital media and teaching practices can be used to support and analyze different forms of critical thinking and values.
-This is in light of my previous research and a one-year stay as a visiting researcher at the Center for Spatial and Textual Analysis (CESTA), Stanford University, where I studied the teaching of human rights in Sweden and the United States, funded by the Knut and Alice Wallenberg Foundation.
+I study how digital media can be used to mislead and support people's critical thinking, especially in the teaching of history and social studies.
+This is in light of my previous post-doc in the digital humanities at the Center for Spatial and Textual Analysis (CESTA), Stanford University, where I studied the teaching of human rights in Sweden and the United States, funded by the Knut and Alice Wallenberg Foundation.

 I am now working on ways to better understand different learning processes and how this can be stimulated in a digital era.
 For instance, how research and digital tools can be used to support and understand teaching on different levels.
 At the global level I collaborate with researchers and teachers from different parts of the world to better understand what students in different school contexts learn about human rights, peace and sustainability.
 This research of Global Citizenship Education is tied to a research node (GLOC) which I lead.